achebatarev/synonym-game/README.md

 - [x] Use typescript
 - [ ] Test behaviour with unit tests

+## TODO

+- [x] Send request to api on a button click and display them
-    - [ ] Figure out to how to transpile tests to js
+- [ ] Figure out how to register the button click handler so that it'd work for both testing and web

 ## Notes

-To transpile to js during development use: `npx tsc --watch`
+- To transpile to js during development use: `npx tsc --watch`
+- Jest has support for tests written in ts
+- Jest has a whole issue with fail function: https://github.com/jestjs/jest/issues/11698
+    - throw new Error instead
+- Don't test functions, test behaviour